Trade setup for Wednesday: Top 15 things you should know before Opening Bell

 Call Options Data

-Maximum Call open interest (OI) of 55.45 lakh contracts stands at strike price 10,500, which will act as a crucial resistance level for the index in the December series; followed by 10,600, which now holds 45.19 lakh contracts in open interest, and 10,700, which has accumulated 35.20 lakh contracts in OI.
+Maximum Call open interest (OI) of 44.09 lakh contracts stands at strike price 11,000, which will act as a crucial resistance level for the index in the January series, followed by 10,600, which now holds 37.96 lakh contracts in open interest, and 10,700, which has accumulated 35.55 lakh contracts in OI.

 Put Options Data

-Foreign institutional investors (FIIs) sold shares worth Rs 44.07 crore, while domestic institutional investors also bought shares worth Rs 544.5 crore in the Indian equity market on Tuesday, as per provisional data available on the NSE.
+Foreign institutional investors (FIIs) bought shares worth Rs 522 crore, while domestic institutional investors bought shares worth Rs64.70 crore in the Indian equity market on Monday, as per provisional data available on the NSE.

 Fund Flow Picture: